Deadtime Stories (video game)

-Jessie Bodeen
+About the game

 Miss Jessie Bodeen is characterized as a New Orleans Voodoo queen, who acts as a healer for the local African Americans working as servants in the city.
 As a healer, she has pledged to do no harm.
 Now a resident at "Everlasting Life", Jessie tells the story of her downfall when she accepts a commission from Delphine LaLaurie, a character based on her real-life counterpart.

-For $150, this character was to drive away another socialite, Mrs. Anton, a wealthy young widow, who is new in town and already more popular than Delphine LaLaurie.
-For the next three months, Jessie is able to discreetly poison Mrs. Anton with small, non-lethal amounts of aconite to keep her too ill to attend any parties, having been warned against invoking the Loa to curse Mrs. Anton by Mambo Marie, a fellow Voodoo practitioner.
-However, after three months and the end of the social season in New Orleans, Delphine LaLaurie reneges on their deal, despite Jessie Bodeen upholding her part of the bargain.
+For $150, this character was supposed to keep away another socialite, Mrs. Anton, a wealthy young widow, who is new in town and already more popular than Delphine LaLaurie.
+Jessie had been warned by Mambo Marie, a fellow Voodoo practitioner, to not invoke the Loa to curse Mrs. Anton.
+So, for the next three months, Jessie is able to discreetly poison Mrs. Anton with small, non-lethal amounts of aconite to keep her too ill to attend any parties.

+However, after three months and the end of the social season in New Orleans, Delphine LaLaurie reneged on their deal, despite Jessie Bodeen upholding her part of the bargain.
 Furious about having been lied to, Jessie Bodeen makes up her mind to seek revenge on Delphine LaLaurie by invoking the Loa, particularly Damballa, to avenge her.
 The Loa punishes Delphine LaLaurie, regardless of collateral damages and innocent bystanders.
 Ten years later, the Loa also punished Jessie Bodeen for having taken on Delphine LaLaurie's commission in the first place.